 The BIPDT security dog handlers accreditation is awarded to a dog and handler team after successfully completing the course and subsequent test and remains in force for a period of three years after which time the dog and handler are re tested.

 At the time of the test the candidate will be asked questions relating to their dogs health, all of which is covered in the BIPDT security dog handlers handbook.
 The level 1 accreditation basically consists of:

 Obedience Work: heel work Inc. turns to the left and right, the sit, the down, the stay (in sight of the handler), the recall and the present (the dog to sit up in front of the handler to re attach leash). >

 Patrol, Location and Criminal Work: The handler is taught to patrol in a proper co-ordinated manner with his or her dog and to recognise indications given by the dog that there may be an intruder on the premises.
 The dog is taught to bark having located an intruder.

-Agility: The dog must be taught to negotiate certain obstacles, namely a 3ft hurdle and a 4ft 6" solid wall whilst remaining under full and proper control.
+Agility: The dog must be taught to negotiate certain obstacles, for example, a 3ft hurdle and a 4ft 6" solid wall whilst remaining under full and proper control.

-The Security Dog Handlers handbook along with the full details and cost of the accreditation is available from BIPDT via their website.
+The Security Dog Handlers handbook along with the full details and cost of accreditations is available from BIPDT via the security page on their website http://bipdt.org.uk/security-4-2, equally, contact details for the training venues and accredited assessors that may be more local to you can also be found there.